morgwai/grpc-scopes/README.md

 Technically:
 * A `ServerCall.Listener` creation in `ServerCallHandler.startCall(...)`, a call to any of `ServerCall.Listener`'s methods, a call to any of `ClientCall.Listener`'s methods, each run within **a separate instance** of [ListenerEventContext](https://javadoc.io/doc/pl.morgwai.base/grpc-scopes/latest/pl/morgwai/base/grpc/scopes/ListenerEventContext.html).
   * For servers this means that:
-    * all callbacks to request `StreamObserver`s returned by methods implementing RPC procedures
+    * all callbacks to request `StreamObserver`s returned by methods implementing RPC procedures,
-    * methods implementing RPC procedures themselves
+    * methods implementing RPC procedures themselves,
-    * all invocations of callbacks registered via `ServerCallStreamObserver`s
+    * all invocations of handlers registered via `ServerCallStreamObserver`s

     have separate `listenerEventScope`s, **EXCEPT** the first call to `onReady()` handler in case of unary requests as it's invoked in the same `Listener` event-handling method as the RPC method (see [the source of gRPC UnaryServerCallListener.onHalfClose()](https://github.com/grpc/grpc-java/blob/v1.60.1/stub/src/main/java/io/grpc/stub/ServerCalls.java#L182-L189) for details).
   * For clients this means that:
-    * all callbacks to response `StreamObserver`s supplied as arguments to stub RPC methods
+    * all callbacks to response `StreamObserver`s supplied as arguments to stub RPC methods,
-    * all invocations of callbacks registered via `ClientCallStreamObserver`
+    * all invocations of `onReady()` handlers registered via `ClientCallStreamObserver`s

     have separate `listenerEventScope`s.
 * `ServerCallHandler.startCall(...)` and each call to any of the returned `ServerCall.Listener`'s methods run within **the same instance** of [ServerRpcContext](https://javadoc.io/doc/pl.morgwai.base/grpc-scopes/latest/pl/morgwai/base/grpc/scopes/ServerRpcContext.html).
 This means that:
-  * a single given call to a method implementing RPC procedure
+  * a single given call to a method implementing RPC procedure,
-  * all callbacks to the request `StreamObserver` returned by this given call
+  * all callbacks to the request `StreamObserver` returned by this given call,
-  * all callbacks to handlers registered via this call's `ServerCallStreamObserver`
+  * all invocations of handlers registered via this call's `ServerCallStreamObserver`

   all share the same `rpcScope`.
 * Each method call to a single given instance of `ClientCall.Listener` run within **the same instance** of [ClientRpcContext](https://javadoc.io/doc/pl.morgwai.base/grpc-scopes/latest/pl/morgwai/base/grpc/scopes/ClientRpcContext.html).
 This means that:
-  * all callbacks to the response `StreamObserver` supplied as an argument to this given call of the stub sRPC method
+  * all callbacks to the response `StreamObserver` supplied as an argument to this given call of the stub gRPC method,
-  * all callbacks to handlers registered via this call's `ClientCallStreamObserver`
+  * all invocations of `onReady()` handler registered via this call's `ClientCallStreamObserver`

   all share the same `rpcScope`.